Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 We know that getting sick strengthens our kids’ immunity (eventually).
 We also know there are lots of social and developmental benefits to enrolling them in daycare.
 But these things don’t happen overnight!
 In the interim, we’ll have to deal with our fair share of stuffy noses and sleepless nights.

 Transitioning to daycare is really hard for our kids.
 But let’s take a moment to acknowledge that it’s also really hard for us moms, too.
-In that first year, I was getting sick every week right along with my infant son – while also working full time and navigating new motherhood.
+In the first year, I was sick every week right along with my son – while also working full time and navigating new motherhood.
 It was a *challenging* time for my mental, emotional, and physical wellbeing.
 Honestly, I felt like a zombie for the majority of the year.

 Not to be dramatic, but there were days I felt like I was one sneeze away from a complete mental breakdown.